 2. Fill in General Settings.

-EnableAsynchronous sending if you want to send sales emails
+EnableAsynchronous sending if you want to send sales emails at regular intervals or disable it if your

 All store owners know how important it is to keep the order data up to date.
 Why?
 Because this way you can avoid any kind of misunderstanding, make your store more customer-friendly, and improve their experience.